Implicit Counterfactual Data Augmentation for Robust Learning: Experiments

 \textbf{Settings.} ImageNet~\cite{r41} is a benchmark visual recognition dataset, which contains 1,281,167 training images and 50,000 validation images.
 Liu et al.~\cite{r97} built the long-tailed version of ImageNet, which is denoted as ImageNet-LT.
 After discarding some training samples, ImageNet-LT remains 115,846 training examples in 1,000 classes.
 The imbalance ratio of ImageNet-LT is 256:1.
 Following MetaSAug~\cite{r9}, we adopt the original validation set to test methods.
-Ten images per category which are selected from the balanced validation set compiled by Liu et al.~\cite{r97} are utilized to construct our metadata.
+Ten images per class, which are selected from the balanced validation set compiled by Liu et al.~\cite{r97} are utilized to construct our metadata.
 ResNet-50~\cite{r36} is used as the backbone network.
-The learning rate is decayed by $0.1$ at the 60-th and the 80-th epochs.
+The learning rate is decayed by $0.1$ at the 60th and 80th epochs.
 The batch size is set to $64$.
-Only the last fully connected layer is finetuned for training efficiency.
+Only the last fully connected layer is finetuned for efficiency.
+Methods designed for long-tailed classification including Class-balanced CE loss~\cite{r42}, OLTR~\cite{r97}, LDAM~\cite{r30}, LDAM-DRW~\cite{r30}, LA~\cite{r32}, ALA~\cite{r34}, RISDA~\cite{r79}, Meta-class-weight~\cite{r46}, MetaSAug~\cite{r9}, SGIDA~\cite{wang2024smooth}, and LSDA~\cite{pu2024fine} are compared.